rhel-labs/instruqt/rhc/03-insights/assignment.md

 ![cloud.redhat.com Homepage](../assets/RHEl_insights_select.png)

 Now, if you click on the Inventory menu item on the left side and then click `Systems`, you'll see a list of systems registered to insights for this lab account.
 Search for your lab host using the `Filter by name` search box at the top of the inventory list.
-You can find your system's name by running the `hostname` command.
+You can find your system's name by running the `hostname` command in the `terminal` tab.

 ![Insights Inventory Filter](../assets/insights-inv-filter.png)